Understanding the Severity of Jail Time for Retail Fraud Charges: A Guide to Legal Representation and Defense Strategies

 Understanding the Types of Retail Fraud Charges

-Retail fraud or shoplifting is broadly defined in Michigan.
-In addition to someone taking or attempting to take something from a store without paying, retail fraud includes price switching, hiding merchandise, returning merchandise that was not paid for, use of a fraudulent coupon or discount code, and any similar action to take retail merchandise without paying the full price.
+Michigan law broadly defines retail fraud and shoplifting.
+In addition to someone taking or attempting to take something from a store without paying, retail fraud includes price switching, hiding merchandise, returning merchandise that was not paid for, using a fraudulent coupon or discount code, and any similar action to take retail merchandise without paying the full price.
 If you face allegations of retail fraud, it is essential that you understand the severity of potential jail time.

 A prosecutor can increase or raise a misdemeanor charge to a felony retail fraud if the defendant has prior retail fraud (shoplifting) convictions.